Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Administration

-• Test Location: The Watson-Glaser test is either administered online at home by accessing a link sent to the candidate or by the hiring company, typically in their office.
+Test location: The Watson-Glaser test may be administered online (including remotely at home via a link sent to the candidate) or onsite at the employer’s office or a designated test location.

 Test Provider